-When Adnams brewery relocated its distribution depot away from the centre of Southwold, it freed up a significant slice of land for redevelopment.
-Ash Sakula won the invited competition and was appointed architect for a two-phase project to create a shop and cafe for the brewery, followed by a development of mixed-tenure housing.
+When Adnams relocated its brewery distribution depot away from the centre of Southwold, it freed up a significant triangular site for redevelopment.
+Ash Sakula won the invited competition and was appointed architect for a two-part project to create a shop and cafe for the brewery, followed by a development of mixed-tenure housing.

-We immersed ourselves in the speciﬁc close-grained texture of this unspoilt seaside town: alleys and ginnels, little gardens packed with plants, unexpected views, interesting corners and peculiar juxtapositions.
-We opened up this once-impermeable industrial site and gave it back to the town; striking it through with small-scale passages, little green spaces and streets of attractive new homes.
+We immersed ourselves in the speciﬁc close-grained texture of this unspoilt seaside town: alleys and ginnels, little gardens packed with plants, unexpected views, interesting corners and peculiar juxtapositions of different scales.
+We opened up this once-impermeable industrial site and gave it back to the town; striking it through with small-scale passages, little green spaces and streets of attractive new homes

 The scheme’s palette of materials and finishes draws on the precedents that we found in and around the town, to which we gave a contemporary edge.
 The buff brickwork is selectively finished with whitewash or black tar, according to maritime tradition.

-Roofs are pantiled, following the local vernacular, and brick chimneys are fully functional, housing vents and flues.
+Roofs are pantiled, following the local vernacular, and brick chimneys are fully functional flues and vents.

 Low garden walls have panels of traditional flintwork.
 Less traditional touches include windows which project forward from the facade, and oversized dormers giving character to the houses overlooking the green.